 The fund builds on Co-Ownership’s commitment to responsible business and working for social good.
 Funding is open to constituted organisations which are interested in working with and receiving funding from Co-Ownership to deliver a project in one of the following areas:

 - Helping regenerate, rebuild, and revitalise neighbourhoods and communities.

 - Supporting elderly or disabled people.

 - Providing advice and educational services to promote either financial capability and inclusion, energy efficiency or biodiversity in the community.

-Organisations that have been awarded the Co-Ownership Community Fund are listed below.
+Organisations who have previously won the Co-Ownership Community Fund are listed below.

 Under the current circumstances, and with so many worthwhile causes five charities were chosen as recipients of the Co-Ownership Community Fund.

 Extern’s Coronavirus Hardship Fund which was set up in response to the Covid-19 pandemic.
 The fund will allow Extern to continue to support the most vulnerable in society, giving them access to vital items and reducing the impact of the crisis on the more vulnerable members of the community.